Capacitive Discharge Ignition CDI Circuit and Wiring Diagram

 - capacitive discharge ignition schematic

-- diagram of a capacitor discharge ignition system?
+- Schematic for a capacitor discharge ignition unit